Angdp3/Angdp3/README.md

 ---

 ### 🔍 **About Me**
-- 🌱 I’m constantly learning about data science, data visualization, and machine learning.
+-  I’m constantly learning about data analyst, data science, and data visualization.
-- 📊 I enjoy transforming data into actionable insights and building visualizations that tell stories.
+-  I enjoy transforming data into actionable insights and building visualizations that tell stories.
-- 🌟 My passion lies in analyzing real-world data, and turning complex datasets into simple visuals.
+-  My passion lies in analyzing real-world data, and turning complex datasets into simple visuals.

 ---